mbevand/florida-covid19-line-list-data/README.md

 ![Onset-to-death distribution of Florida COVID-19 deaths](gamma_published.png)

 `gamma.py` calculates the times between onset of symptoms and death (onset-to-death) and fits them in a Gamma distribution.
+It creates a chart (`gamma.png`) and outputs a numerical summary.

 The date of onset is known (`EventDate`).
 However FDOH does not publish the date of death, so `gamma.py` infers it from updates made to the line list.
 We